|Job Title||Critical Care Transport RN|

 - Must be able to work under pressure and maintain confidentiality.

 - Registered Nurse

 - Must be currently licensed by the California State Board of Nursing with no violations or restrictions.

 - Must be currently certificated in:

-- Possess a current and valid American Heart Association CPR card (Heartcode BLS)
+- American Heart Association CPR card (Heartcode BLS)

-- A minimum of one (1) year of critical care experience (ER, ICU) and proven experience in a supervisory or training role.
+- A minimum of one (1) year of critical care experience (ER, ICU) strongly preferred.